sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

   - nginx-deploy.yaml
   - nginx-service.yaml

-Customizations that need to be made:
+Customizations that need to be made to all the object defined in the resource section:
 commonLabels:
   company: mycompany